 We spent some time exploring the temple, and he explained the stories of the paintings.
 Young monks passed us.
 I wish I’d taken more photos!

-After a while, Sinet introduced us to the head monk of the temple, who then gave us a full water blessing.
+After a wander around most of the complex, Sinet introduced us to the head monk of the temple, who then gave us a full water blessing.

-It was definitely surreal, sitting at the back of a temple with water sloshing over our heads.
-The monk was chanting wishes of good luck, and even though we didn’t understand any of it, something about it felt special.
-I don’t know how long it lasted.
+It was definitely one of the more surreal experiences we’ve ever had, sitting at the back of a temple with water sloshing over our heads.
+The monk was chanting wishes of good luck, and even though we didn’t understand any of it, something about it felt really special.
+I don’t know how long it lasted – or what’s in the water!

 And then, as we were drying off, our monk guide invited us to meditate with him.